node-3d/qml-colorhelpers-raub/README.md

 }
 ```

+### PickerHue

-`PickerHue` - a vertical box to select color hue.
+A vertical box to select color hue.
 The picker fills the whole item area.

 ```js
 PickerHue {